 The Charter does provide for certain special cases where children are permitted to pursue their preschool, elementary and secondary school education in English at English-language public schools or subsidized private schools.

-The Ministère is responsible for applying Chapter VIII of the Charter of the French language and its
+The Ministère is responsible for applying the division I of Chapter VIII of the Charter of the French language and its regulations.

 The application of the new provisions of the Charter of the French language

-The Bill 115: An Act following upon the court decisions on the language of instruction amending the Charter of the French language was passed by the National Assembly on October 19, 2010.
-The provisions of this Act concerning eligibility to receive instruction in English came into force on the date the Act received assent, with the exception of section 1, which came into force on October 22, 2010.
+The Bill 96: An Act respecting French, the official and common language of Québec amending the Charter of the French language was passed by the National Assembly on May 24, 2022.
+The provisions of this Act concerning eligibility to receive instruction in English came into force on the date the Act received assent.

 The Ministère is taking all the necessary measures to apply the new provisions of the Charter and the related regulation as quickly as possible and to inform the school boards and schools concerned about the steps to take.